-A first-degree relative of a person is any of the following: that person's spouse (or spouse equivalent), children, step-children, siblings, half-siblings, step-siblings, parents or step-parents.
+A first-degree relative of a person is any of the following: that person's spouse (or spouse equivalent), children, step-children, siblings, half-siblings, step-siblings, parents or stepparents.
 A second-degree relative of a person is any first-degree relative of one of that person's first-degree relatives.
-A relative who is both a first-degree relative of a person and also a first-degree relative of a first-degree relative of that person is deemed to be a first-degree relative of that person.
+A relative who is both a first-degree relative of a person and also a first-degree relative of a first-degree relative of that person.
 A relative up to the second degree means any first- or second-degree relative.